openconfig/gnmic/docs/user_guide/outputs/jetstream_output.md

     address: localhost:4222
     # string, stream name to write update to,
     # if `create-stream` is set, it will be created
+    # if `create-stream` is omitted, an existing stream with this name must be available
-    # # may not contain spaces, tabs, period (.), greater than (>) or asterisk (*)
+    # may not contain spaces, tabs, period (.), greater than (>) or asterisk (*)
     stream:
-    # boolean, if true, use an existing stream instead of creating one
-    # defaults to false
-    use-existing-stream: false
     # defines stream parameters that gNMIc will create on the target jetstream server(s)
+    # if omitted, gnmic will use an existing stream and will not attempt to create or modify it
     create-stream:
       # string, stream description
       description: created by gNMIc